hendhamdi/PastaQuest/README.md

 This project aims to provide a seamless user experience for customers of PastaQuest while simplifying restaurant management.
 The initial phase of the project includes a user-facing website with menu, event, and reservation features.
 The future phases will include an admin dashboard for content management and reservation handling.

+🍝 Crafted with spaghetti, sauce, and React components.